CMIPT/docker-script/README.md

 fi
 ```

 Then you need to update the second file.
-For this example, you need create a file name `installer_centos.sh` in the same directory.
+For this example, you need create a file named `installer_centos.sh` in the same directory.
 And write what you want to do for the new distro.
 Here is what I have done in `installer_ubuntu.sh`:

 ```bash
 #!/usr/bin/env bash